 It’s a different path for each individual which is why pulmonary fibrosis is so difficult to diagnose.
-It takes two years on average for patients to receive their PF diagnosis.
+It takes two years on average for patients to receive their pulmonary fibrosis diagnosis.

 Obtaining a Diagnosis

 Patients with PF experience symptoms that are often subtle and similar to other lung disorders.
-To diagnose PF, a doctor will take a complete medical history and perform a thorough physical examination.
+For a pulmonary fibrosis diagnosis, a doctor will take a complete medical history and perform a thorough physical examination.
 During this examination, the doctor will listen to the patient’s chest to determine if their lungs are producing any abnormal sounds while breathing.

 Types of pulmonary fibrosis

-Once a doctor suspects pulmonary fibrosis, the next step is to try to diagnose the specific type of PF— there are more than 200 different kinds.
+Once a doctor suspects pulmonary fibrosis, the next step is to try to diagnose the specific type of pulmonary fibrosis — there are more than 200 different kinds.
 Doctors typically start by asking questions, performing a careful physical examination, and ordering several blood tests.

 Diagnostic Tests or Procedures

 When looking for a pulmonary fibrosis diagnosis, this test helps the clinician view lung structures, look for scar tissue, and assess patterns of scarring.